Nirvasher/jquery-json/README.md

 # jquery-json
-An assigment for school.
+An assignment for school.
 Uses jQuery to get data from JSON that Wordpress generates.